ashwatthama-123/PYTHON.-Project/README.md

 # 📊 Telecom Customer Churn Analysis

-📁 Project Title: Churn Analysis of Telecom Customers using Python 📌 Objective
+📌 Objective
 The objective of this project is to analyze and understand customer churn behavior within a telecom company using Python and data visualization libraries.
-This insight will help the business identify risk patterns, reduce customer attrition, and improve service quality.
+This insight will help the business

+identify risk patterns, reduce customer attrition, and improve service quality.
 | Tool             | Purpose                          |
 | ---------------- | -------------------------------- |
 | Python           | Data analysis and scripting      |